-- Site 704 (Land off Norton Lane) - minimum delivery of approximately 31 dwellings - Site 536a (Land off Holly Lane Part 1 - east of Chase Line railway) - allocate part of wider site - minimum delivery of approximately 84 dwellings, with specialist sheltered, extra care or supported living delivered as part of this

-5.4.4 To assist in explaining the Council's reasons for allocation narrative reasons for the selection of the sites are also summarised below.
+- Site 704 (Land off Norton Lane) minimum delivery of approximately 31 dwellings - Site 730 (Fishers Farm) minimum delivery of approximately 10 dwellings - Site 536a (Land off Holly Lane Part 1 east of Chase Line railway) allocate part of wider site minimum delivery of approximately 84 dwellings, with specialist sheltered, extra care or supported living delivered as part of this - 5.4.4 To assist in explaining the Council's reasons for allocation narrative reasons for the selection of the sites are also summarised below.
 These should be read alongside the site assessment pro-formas in Appendix 3, which have been considered in full by the Council before reaching any decisions regarding new allocations.

 - 5.4.5 There are multiple existing allocated sites within the villages' development boundary (SAD Site 141, SAD Site 139 and SAD Site 136).
 These are proposed to be reallocated as the site assessment process has revealed no unsurmountable constraints which would affect the sites in question.
-There are also some additional brownfield site options within Great Wyrley's development boundary (Sites 491 & 638) that has been assessed for potential allocation. - 5.4.6 Site 491 is in an active employment use and may not have an achievable access solution for a residential use, meaning it is not proposed for a housing allocation, despite its location within the development boundary.
-Site 638 is also in an active employment use, but has been vacant for some time and (unlike Site 491) has no access issues and is currently undergoing a marketing exercise that may suggest the site is no longer viable for employment use.
-Subject to this marketing exercise demonstrating that the site is no longer suitable for employment, the site could form an additional allocation in the development boundary that would deliver additional housing growth in the area without the need for further Green Belt release.
+There are also some additional brownfield site options within Great Wyrley's development boundary (Sites 491, 638 & 741) that have been assessed for potential allocation. - 5.4.6 Site 741 is within the development boundary but is in active use as a car park and would raise highways concerns if allocated for development.
+Site 491 is in an active employment use and may not have an achievable access solution for a residential use, meaning it is not proposed for a housing allocation, despite its location within the development boundary.
+Site 638 is also in an active employment use, but has been vacant for some time and (unlike Site 491) has no access issues and has recently completed a marketing exercise showing the site is no longer viable for employment use.
+This site therefore provides an additional opportunity to deliver housing growth in the area on previously developed land outside of the Green Belt.
 As the site has no other constraints likely to prevent development it has been proposed for allocation for housing.